igorwojda/kotlin-coding-challenges/README.md

 # Kotlin coding puzzles

-This repository contains a set of programming problems that are meant to be solved using [Kotlin](https://kotlinlang.org/) language (no worries hints and solutions are here as well) to help you to practice your Kotlin skills and prepare for [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews.
+This repository contains a set of programming problems that are meant to be solved using [Kotlin](https://kotlinlang.org/) language (no worries hints and solutions are here as well) to help you to practice your coding skills and prepare for [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews.

 This project is [Android Studio](https://developer.android.com/studio/) project because it allows quick out of the box JUnit test support.
 To start you just need to import project directly from GitHub into Android Studio (detailed instructions below).
-You can also copy the code and run it in other IDE.

 Before solving any task I strongly encourage you to take a pen, piece of paper, take your time and think about the problem.
 Take your time before you take a look at the presented solution (sometimes one-night sleep is all we need before solution pop-ups into our head).